 You’ll need to provide an address for the other person so they can be served with notices of mediations and Tenancy Tribunal hearings.
 This is called an address for service.

 If you’re a landlord applying to the Tribunal after the tenancy has ended

-- you can use the tenancy address
+- use the tenancy address

 - use the address for service written on the tenancy agreement.